RailNetEurope: Members and network

 When RailNetEurope was launched in January 2004, it had 16 founding members.
 RNE currently counts 37 full members and 9 associate members from all corners of Europe.
-These are either rail Infrastructure Managers or Allocation Bodies.
-Their networks span 26 different countries, totalling over 230,000 kilometres of railway lines.
+These are either rail Infrastructure managers or allocation Bodies.
+Their networks span 26 different countries, totaling over 230,000 kilometers of railway lines.

 IT at the service of the railways

-Much of RailNetEurope's work consists of developing IT systems supporting the harmonisation of conditions and procedures in international rail infrastructure management.
+Much of RailNetEurope's work consists of developing IT systems supporting the harmonization of conditions and procedures in international rail infrastructure management.
 Currently, the following three IT systems are in use.